Blood clots are rarely triggered by one thing. Evidence-based research declares them …

 Continue Reading about Healthy Lifestyle Choices Lessen Genetic Risks of VTE

-Estimated number of blood clots (DVT, PE AND VTE) in the United States, annually 1
+Estimated number of blood clots (DVT, PE AND VTE) in the United States, annually.
+1

 ~ Val Conley, Blood Clot Survivor and Founder of Speaking of Blood Clots